What is dance?

 A dance degree is a liberal arts degree housed in the Department of Theatre and Dance.
 The field of dance includes training in both traditional and non-traditional dance.
 While focusing on the development of performers, choreographers and educators, dance programs also encourage the emergence of new, diverse, and creative dance techniques and styles.

 Dance students enrich the cultural life of the campus and community.
-Although a college degree in dance is not necessary to perform, it is necessary for those who want to teach dance in college, high school or elementary school.
-A dance degree also provides a foundation for those who want to develop a career in the arts, but not necessarily perform.
-Because dance is such a physically strenuous activity, many dancers retire at an early age, but use their college degree in order to remain in the field.
+Although a college degree in dance is not necessary to perform, it is desired among most professional companies and it is necessary for those who want to teach dance in college, high school, or elementary school.
+It also sets a standard of quality for private studios.
+A dance degree provides a foundation for those who want to develop a career in the arts.
+Dance is a creatively and physically strenuous art form; with the right training and foundation, a dancer can thrive in a long and fulfilling career.